Ph.D., Earth System Science - University of California, Irvine (2022)

 AA, Liberal Arts & Science: Math, Sciences & Computer Science, West Los Angeles College (2014) magna cum laude

-I'm also a recipient of the 2022 UC President’s Postdoctoral Fellowship, and a past NSF Ridge to Reef Fellow and Jet Propulsion Laboratory Scholar at NASA-JPL.
+I am a current recipient of the prestigious UC President's Postdoctoral Fellowship and have also been fortunate to have previously been an NSF Ridge to Reef Fellow and a Jet Propulsion Laboratory Scholar at NASA-JPL.